devale/AOC2020/README.md

 ## day 6: Custom Customs
 this went well. looks like a lot of these answers do follow the same kind of structure. define a funtion that returns a count of one particular object (passport, group, list of something) and then do some kind of aggregation on that list.
 Maybe the idea is that we can optimize this a lot by list comprehensions, less for loops, more set based approaches.

+## day 7: Handy Haversacks
+this day was quite hard for me.
+I realized ealy on it should've been solved with regex and recursive functions.
+However, the recursive part got me a bit stuck, so i reverted to a while loop + ToDo list (check bag for children, append children to todo list, keep popping until todo list is empty).
+It works, but with 100 lines of code!